chongminggao/KuaiRand/README.md

 ## Three Versions and Suggestions:

-We release three versions of KuaiRand for different usage:
+We release three versions of KuaiRand for different uses:

-- **KuaiRand-27K (23GB logs +23GB features):** the complete KuaiRand dataset that has over 27K users and 32 millions videos.
+- **KuaiRand-27K (23GB logs +23GB features):** the complete KuaiRand dataset that has over 27K users and 32 million videos.
 - **KuaiRand-1K  (829MB logs + 3.5GB features):** randomly sample 1,000 users from *KuaiRand-27K*, then remove all irrelevant videos.
-There are 4 millions videos rest.
+There are 4 million videos rest.
 - **KuaiRand-Pure  (184MB logs + 10MB features):** only keeps the logs for the 7583 videos in the candidate pool.

 The *user_id* and *video_id* are re-indexed.
 A visualization of their ID spaces is shown as follows.